Boluomodudu/Accident_Analysis/README.md

 - I had to regulate inaccuracies and inconsistencies in the data, such as typographical errors, which might affect the reliability of your analysis.
 - Limited Timeframe: The dataset only covers 2021 and 2022, which might not be sufficient to identify long-term trends.
 Seasonal or yearly variations could influence the data, and a more extended period might provide more robust conclusions.
 - Limited Variables: The analysis was based on the available variables in the dataset.
-However, other factors not included, such as driver age, weather conditions at the time of the accident, traffic density, or driver behavior, could provide additional insights.
+However, other factors, such as driver age, weather conditions at the time of the accident, traffic density, or driver behavior, that could provide additional insights are not included.